cjbarre/tsv2csv/README.md

 ## Rationale

 I created this to satisfy a personal need to convert TSV to CSV and I had a previous implementation of the same functionality laying around in a fully fledged Clojure project.
-I'd rather right a smidge of LISP sometimes than use existing tools with wonky interfaces like sed and awk ( sorry :-) ).
+I'd rather write a smidge of LISP sometimes than use existing tools with wonky interfaces like sed and awk ( sorry :-) ).

 ## Features